michaelnordmeyer/michaelnordmeyer.github.io/_posts/2013-09-25-of-mice-and-men-my-first-barcamp.md

 ---
 title: 'Of Mice and Men: My First BarCamp'
 date: 2013-09-25T20:35:34+00:00
-excerpt: "BarCamps are awesome and here's why."
+excerpt: BarCamps are awesome and here's why.
 layout: post
 permalink: /of-mice-and-men-my-first-barcamp
 redirect_from: /2013/09/von-maeusen-und-menschen-mein-erstes-barcamp/